Close Menu

 Setting up a simple, relaxed learning space with stuffed “classmates” makes the environment feel like playtime.

-Here’s what we use:
+Here is what we use:

 • A low, child-height table (ours is a Doraemon-themed one, but any small table works)

-• A whiteboard and markers for the “teacher”
+• A whiteboard and dry-erase markers

 • An exercise book or activity sheets for the younger child

-• A few stuffed animals or toys to act as “classmates” and keep the atmosphere playful
+• A few stuffed animals or toys to act as classmates and keep the atmosphere playful

 The goal is to make it feel like play, not a lesson.